dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 <a id="library"></a>

-## Library for sharing code

-To share reusable code between your scripts, you have to define a library.
+## Libraries

+With libraries, you can:

+- use external code distributed by third parties.
+- or define your own reusable code, shared between your scripts.

+So, a library is located under the `automation\lib\java` subdirectory, and is either:

+- a .java file,
-A library is a .java file (or a .jar archive containing several compiled class) located in your configuration directory, under the `automation\lib\java` subdirectory.
+- a .jar archive containing several already compiled classes:
+  - a third party jar
+  - or a custom one containing your own classes

 The Java223 bundle will monitor this directory and automatically adds everything inside to the compilation unit of your script (although, it's not applied retrospectively).
 The script still has its dedicated ClassLoader, but inside this ClassLoader, all your library classes are also available.

-Be careful: it also means that other scripts have their own library classes inside their own ClassLoader.
+Be careful: it also means that other scripts have their **own** library classes inside their **own** ClassLoader.
-**You cannot share value between scripts this way**, even by using a static property inside a library class (use the [shared cache](#sharedcache) for this)
+And so **you cannot share value between scripts this way**, even by using a static property inside a library class (use the [shared cache](#sharedcache) for this)

+<a id="libraryinjection"></a>

 ### Auto-injection of libraries

-Your library probably also needs to communicate with openHAB.
+Your personal library probably also needs to communicate with openHAB.
 You can, of course, pass openHAB input references as a parameter to your library methods, or by a setter.
 For example, if we imagine a library `MyLibrary` that need access to the items and things registries: